Wednesday Winter Storm

 Given this Wednesday Winter Storm, using low-light lenses for your goggles is a must.
 Visibility at mid-mountain and at the top of the mountain is tough in places, so I would highly recommend sticking to the sides of the slopes, possibly even dipping in and out of the more mellow trees that are currently open (but make sure to pay attention to signage and roping, denoting closed areas).

-Now that the holidays are over and MusicFest has ended, expect fewer crowds and less skiers and riders on the slopes.
+Now that the holidays are over and MusicFest has ended, expect fewer skiers and riders on the slopes.
 I love the more calm part of January, when the snow really seems to settle in as we look forward to just over three more months of ski season.
-The holidays are always fun and festive, but the January calm that settles in is always nice as well; plus, Steamboat keeps the festive spirit alive pretty well if you ask me (see below photo).
+The holidays are always fun and festive, but the January calm that settles in is always nice, as well.
+Plus, Steamboat keeps the festive spirit alive pretty well if you ask me.

 Happy Wednesday Winter Storm!